githubuniverseworkshops/codeql/workshop-2021/README.md

  - Add a new import `DataFlow::PathGraph`, which will report the path data alongside the query results.
  - Change `source` and `sink` variables from `DataFlow::Node` to `DataFlow::PathNode`, to ensure that the nodes retain path information.
  - Use `hasFlowPath` instead of `hasFlow`.
- - Change the select to report the `source` and `sink` as the second and third columns.
+ - Change the `select` clause to report the `source` and `sink` as the second and third columns.
 The toolchain combines this data with the path information from `PathGraph` to build the paths.

  3. Convert your previous query to a path-problem query.
+Run the query to see the paths in the results view.
     <details>
     <summary>Solution</summary>